Gujarati Dal Recipe

 #### Instructions

-4. **Combine Dal and Tempering**: When the dal is ready, add it to the pan with the tempering.
-Combine thoroughly and adjust the consistency by adding water if necessary.
+– Add the cooked dal to the pan and mix thoroughly.
+Adjust the consistency by adding water if necessary.